2022 Gartner® Magic Quadrant™ SIEM

-If you've been following along with my posts, you have a sound introduction to Apache Web Server, how it functions, it's place in history, and how Sumo Logic can help you sort through the numerous logs provided.
-Apache Access and Error logs are integral to understanding the traffic patterns and issues your users face when accessing your web applications.
-Sumo Logic helps administrators parse through logs, isolate issues, and determine the root causes of errors.
+In the previous posts, we went over an overview of the Apache Web Server, how it functions, its place in history, and how Sumo Logic helps in sorting through the numerous logs provided in Apache.
+Apache Access and Error logs are integral to understanding the traffic patterns and issues users face when accessing your web applications.
+Sumo Logic helps administrators parse through these logs, isolate issues, and determine the root causes of errors.
 Sumo Logic also provides invaluable insight for business and product development teams in order to gauge user interaction and navigation patterns.

 Learn how the world’s top cloud savvy companies like Twitter, Airbnb, Adobe, and Salesforce build and manage their modern applications.

-In 2002, web developers across the internet were tasked to tackle the challenge of engineering a web server capable of handling ten thousand concurrent web connections, as what would be considered a required benchmark of the modern web.
-Igor Sysoev, a Russian software engineer released the first public version of NGINX.
-The challenge was met by relying on an asynchronous, event-driven architecture.
-This means that unlike Apache HTTP Server, NGINX handles multiple processes and threads for requests in one worker process, as opposed to dedicated processes or threads, which Apache is known for.
+In 2002, web developers across the internet were tasked to tackle the challenge of engineering a web server capable of handling ten thousand concurrent web connections--dubbed as C10k--as what would be considered a required benchmark of the modern web.
+As a response, software engineer Igor Sysoev released the first public version of NGINX, which relies on an asynchronous, event-driven architecture.
+This means that unlike Apache HTTP Server, NGINX handles multiple processes and threads for requests in one worker process as opposed to dedicated processes or threads, which Apache is known for.

-Just like Apache and the LAMP stack, NGINX has become popular by offering itself as a LEMP solution for software developers (with the E being used as the phonetic spelling of NGINX).
-Linux, NGINX, MySQL, and PHP/Python has become a very popular stack that mirrors the classic web LAMP stack has grown in usage and popularity.
-While Apache and the LAMP stack is still a widely-used solution, you may want to consider NGINX and LEMP as your next go-to stack for your web application, depending on your use case.
+Just like Apache and the LAMP stack, NGINX has become popular by offering itself as part of a LEMP solution for software developers (with the E standing for NGINX with its phonetic spelling, ‘engine-x’).
+This Linux, NGINX, MySQL, and PHP/Python stack that mirrors the classic web LAMP stack has grown in usage and popularity.
+While Apache and the LAMP stack is still a widely-used solution, you may want to consider NGINX and LEMP for your web application, depending on your use case.

 NGINX handles requests differently than Apache which makes NGINX suitable for a more dynamic environment with varied roles.
-Some of the most popular use case scenarios for NGINX to be used in a web application besides serving dynamic web content include: Having NGINX in your stack allows developers the capability to use it as a reverse proxy server for HTTPS and other TCP protocols, load balancing for efficient traffic distribution, and HTTP caching.
+Some of the most popular use-case scenarios for NGINX in a web application besides serving dynamic web content include: use as a reverse proxy server for HTTPS and other TCP protocols, load balancing for efficient traffic distribution, and HTTP caching.

-While it’s totally doable for Apache to be used as a load balancer, Apache is known more for its power and durability while NGINX is known for speed, responsiveness, and resource efficiency.
-Therefore it’s much more common to have NGINX as a reverse proxy with Apache as the back end server.
+While it’s totally doable for Apache to be used as a load balancer, Apache is known for its power and durability while NGINX is known for speed, responsiveness, and resource efficiency.
+Therefore it’s much more common to have NGINX as a reverse proxy with Apache as the backend server.

 You can run benchmark tests all day but real world use-cases are a much better way to determine how servers behave in the wild.
-We can take a look at static vs dynamic content and how each server handles both requests.
+We can take a look at static versus dynamic content, and how each server handles both requests.

-Apache - Part of what makes Apache great is its modular configurability with MPMs, or “multi-processing modules” Apache is fully capable of handling static and dynamic content through conventional file-based methods and also through it’s MPM workers.
-By embedding a required language processor within each worker instance, Apache can server PHP, Python, and other popular languages for dynamic content.
+Apache - Part of what makes Apache great is its modular configurability with MPMs or “multi-processing modules”.
+Apache is fully capable of handling static and dynamic content through conventional file-based methods and also through its MPM workers.
+By embedding the required language processor within each worker instance, dynamic content can be executed within the server without relying on external components

 NGINX - On its own, NGINX is not capable of processing dynamic content natively.
 In order to handle a scripting language such as PHP, NGINX must pass the request to an external processor that handles the execution of the script and then it waits for the content to be sent back, rendered and ready to be served to the end user.
-While it sounds complicated and more complex than Apache, there are some advantages.

-NGINX uses protocols such as http, FastCGI, SCGI, uWSGI.
+This means admins need to configure communication via the protocols NGINX knows to use like http, FastCGI, SCGI, and uWSGI.

-Since the dynamic interpreters are external and not integrated with the worker processes, they are only used for serving dynamic content while static content can be served directly.
+Since dynamic interpreters are external and not integrated with the worker processes, they are only used for serving dynamic content while static content can be served directly.
 This gives NGINX its reputation of speed and responsiveness.

 In this intro to NGINX, we covered a brief history of the NGINX server, how it came to be, its place within the server landscape and also the benefits of NGINX over Apache.
-While both types of servers are leaders and powerful within their own right, it’s important to recognize specific use-case scenarios so developers and administrators can be better equipped when it comes to making infrastructure decisions.
+While both types of servers are powerful in their own right, it’s important to recognize specific use-case scenarios so developers and administrators can be better equipped when making infrastructure decisions.

-In Part 2 of Introduction to NGINX, we’ll be taking a deeper dive into NGINX including configuration management, log files, error pages, and the different types of modules that can be used to enhance your web application and server architecture.
-Stay tuned for Part 2 soon.
+In Part 2 of the NGINX blog series, we’ll be taking a deeper dive into configuration management, log files, error pages, and the different types of modules that can be used to enhance your web application and server architecture in NGINX.
+Stay tuned.

 Reduce downtime and move from reactive to proactive monitoring.